 -

-Before starting Trimethoprim, you should let your doctor know about any other medicines you are taking.
-When taken together, the effectiveness of Trimethoprim and certain other medicines can change.
+Before you buy trimethoprim, you should let your doctor know about any other medicines you are taking.
+When taken together, the effectiveness of trimethoprim and certain other medicines can change.

 Trimethoprim may interact with: